 Each year, Hathaway Brown is proud to present the Learning for Life Speakers' Series, which brings some of the most innovative thinkers to campus to share their insights.
 All events are free and open to the public.

-Please join us on October 8 for the first presentation in the
+Please join us on February 26 for the final presentation in the

 2013-2014 Learning for Life Speakers’ Series at HB